slaveofgod/laravel-translator/README.md

 # Laravel Translations

 The most time-consuming tasks when translating an application is to extract all the template contents to be translated and to keep all the translation files in sync.
-This pacheg includes a command called `translation:update` that helps you with these tasks.
+This package includes a command called `translation:update` that helps you with these tasks.

 ## Installation